bitshares/dev.bitshares.works/docs/development/use_cases/uc_merchant.rst

 Step 2: Compress your JSON representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using `LZMA-JS <https://github.com/nmrugg/LZMA-JS/>`__ library to compress the JSON into a binary array.
+Using `LZMA-JS <https://github.com/nmrugg/LZMA-JS/>`_ library to compress the JSON into a binary array.
 This will be the most compact form of the data.

-After running the compression the example JSON was reduced to 281 bytes from 579 bytes.
+(e.g.) After running the compression the example JSON was reduced to 281 bytes from 579 bytes.

 Step 3: Convert to Base58
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the `bs58 <http://cryptocoinjs.com/modules/misc/bs58/>`__ library
 encode the compressed data in base58.
 Base58 is URL friendly and size efficient.

-After converting to base58 the string will be 385 characters which can easily be passed in a URL and easily support much larger invoices.
+(e.g.) After converting to base58 the string will be 385 characters which can easily be passed in a URL and easily support much larger invoices.

 Step 4: Pass to Wallet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^